whisthq/monitor-webserver/README.md

 ![Python Webserver CI](https://github.com/fractalcomputers/monitor-webserver/workflows/Python%20Webserver%20CI/badge.svg)

 This repo contains the code that runs on our Heroku webserver, that monitors for changes in the disks and VMs live, 24/7.
-The one-off dyno can be interfaced via the heroku CLI.
+The one-off dyno can be interfaced via the Heroku CLI.

 Our webserver is hosted on Heroku [here](https://fractal-monitor-server.herokuapp.com).